biemIslam/challenges-wk2/README.md

 App can be viewed at: https://biemislam.github.io/challenges-wk2

-## Task 2 is An Analog Clock showing the current time of a user's local timezone
+## Task 2 is An Analog Clock built with JavaScript Canvas API, showing the current time of a user's local timezone

 App can be viewed at: https://biemislam.github.io/challenges-wk2/analog-clock.html/analog.html